-- 1. Importance/relevance and applicability of proposal to the program goals (30 percent): This criterion ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, federal, regional, state, or local activities and objectives for designing and implementing the regional component of the IOOS.
-Proposals will be evaluated on how well the proposed project will achieve the specific goals of the announcement. - 2.
-Technical and scientific merit (25 percent): This criterion assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives.
+- 1. Importance and/or relevance and applicability of proposed project to the program goals (35 percent): This ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, Federal, regional, State, or local activities.
+Questions relevant to this criterion include: Will the proposed project achieve the specific program goals as stated in the announcement, including objectives for designing and implementing the regional component of the IOOS?
+Does the proposal demonstrate broad-based support from a range of stakeholders (e.g. industry, state and local agencies, other federal agencies, user groups), which might include complementary funding, in-kind contributions, and/or other types of participation? - 2.
+Technical and scientific merit (35 percent): This criterion assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives.
+Proposals will also be evaluated on how effectively the proposed project builds upon prior NOAA investments in regional ocean and coastal observing technologies and systems.
 Questions relevant to this criterion include: Is the approach appropriate for the stated goals and objectives?
 Are the project goals and objectives achievable within the proposed time-frame?
-Do the proposed approaches incorporate current guidance, scientific, and/or technical advancements in the development and implementation of the Integrated Ocean

-Observing System?
-Does the proposal promote interoperability with other components of a regional and national ocean observing system?

-- 3. Overall qualifications of the funding applicants (15 percent): This criterion ascertains whether the funding applicant possesses the necessary education, experience, training, facilities, and administrative resources to accomplish the project.
-Questions relevant to this criterion include: Does the proposal demonstrate regional and institutional support for the project?
-Are the investigators qualified and is the organizational framework appropriate to conduct a project of the nature and scope proposed?
+Do the proposed approaches incorporate current guidance, scientific, and/or technical advancements in the development and implementation of the Integrated Ocean Observing System?
+Does the proposal promote interoperability with other components of a regional and national ocean observing system? - 3.
+Overall qualifications of the funding applicants (10 percent): This criterion ascertains whether the funding applicant possesses the necessary education, experience, training, facilities, and administrative resources to accomplish the project.
+Questions relevant to this criterion include: Are the investigators qualified and is the organizational framework appropriate to conduct a project of the nature and scope proposed?
 Are investigators from other agencies and institutions within the region included as key personnel on the project to capitalize on available expertise and promote a regional approach? - 4.
-Project costs (15 percent): This criterion evaluates the budget to determine if it is realistic and commensurate with the project needs and time-frame.
-Questions relevant to this criterion include: Does the proposal demonstrate that the budget is commensurate with project needs?
-Is the cost effectiveness of the project optimized through strategic partnerships with collaborating institutions, agencies, or private sector partners? - 5.
-Outreach and education (15 percent): This criterion assesses whether the project provides a focused and effective education and outreach strategy regarding NOAA's mission to understand and protect the Nation's natural resources.
+Project costs (10 percent): This criterion evaluates the budget to determine if it is realistic and commensurate with the project needs and time-frame.
+Questions relevant to this criterion include: Are the cost, schedule, and deliverables clear, reasonable, and logically presented?
+Does the proposal demonstrate that the budget is commensurate with project needs?
+Is the cost effectiveness of the project optimized through strategic partnerships with collaborating institutions, agencies, or private sector partners?

+5. Outreach and education (10 percent): This criterion assesses whether the project provides a focused and effective education and outreach strategy regarding NOAA's mission to understand and protect the Nation's natural resources.
 Questions relevant to this criterion include: Does the proposed project demonstrate that the target user community has been fully engaged in development of the desired project outcomes?
-Does the proposal demonstrate that information generated by the project will reach its target audience and have a positive impact on the development of regional and national observing system infrastructure? - B. Review and Selection Process:
+Does the proposal demonstrate that information generated by the project will reach its target audience and have a positive impact on the development of regional and national observing system infrastructure?

+B. Review and Selection Process